coopzone-dc/RC6502_PIA_communicator/README.md

 https://github.com/tebl/RC6502-Apple-1-Replica

-#INSTALL OPTIONS
+# INSTALL OPTIONS

 You can install it from the command line, see below, or build and install the source code from Arduino IDE

-On Linux (sorry don't do windows, but I guess it's simelar)
+On Linux or Mac OS (sorry don't do windows, but I guess it's simelar).
+The port may be different on your setup.

 avrdude -c arduino -p atmega328p -P /dev/ttyUSB0 -b 115200 -U flash:w:pia_communicator_v3.hex